MicrosoftDocs/power-platform/power-platform/guidance/coe/almaccelerator-components.md

 ---
 title: "ALM Accelerator for Makers | MicrosoftDocs"
-description: "The ALM Accelerator for Makers  will help you follow best DevOps practices to source control and move your solution(s) from your development environment to test and production environments using GitHub."
+description: "The ALM Accelerator for Makers  will help you follow ALM patterns & practices to source control and move your solution(s) from your development environment to test and production environments using GitHub."
 author: manuelap-msft
 manager: devkeydet
 ms.service: power-platform